vtluug/scripts/README.md

 Sets up the bridge interfaces on new libvirt hosts.
 This should be the first thing done after a new installation.

 Make sure you change $INTERFACE the interface that is being bridged.

+## Automation
+Wiki, website, and other scripts for automating things.